naveenkumarrk/journal_automation/README.md

 The application should now be running at http://localhost:3000.

+4. Run the python script:

+ After registering run the python in your code editor
+ After executing the application it will send mail to the user according to their interests.

 ## Usage
 1.Open your web browser and navigate to http://localhost:3000.
 2.Follow the on-screen instructions to register your interests.